Telenovela Channel

-Telenovela Channel (informally abbreviated TNC, stylized as TeleNovela Channel) is a telenovela-based cable channel in the Philippine network owned by Beginnings at Twenty Plus, Inc. with the partnership of TelevisaUnivision Mexico.
-The channel operates non-stop 24/7.
+Telenovela Channel (informally abbreviated TNC, stylized as TeleNovela Channel) was a telenovela-based cable channel in the Philippine network owned by Beginnings at Twenty Plus, Inc. under a joint venture with TelevisaUnivision.
+The network launched in the summer of 2011 with test broadcast before fully launching on November 14, 2011.
+The network ceased operations on March 1, 2024.

-It is the first and only telenovela channel in the Philippines.
-It aired its first test broadcast from August to September 2011; regular broadcast started on November 14, 2011.
-First in Asia, the channel will afford viewers the chance to watch their favorite TelevisaUnivision Mexico-produced Mexican telenovelas anytime of the day.
-The Telenovela Channel has been made possible through a partnership between Beginnings at Twenty Plus, Inc. and TelevisaUnivision Mexico, which is the exclusive producer and international distributor of telenovelas for this channel.

-Telenovela Channel is aired on Sky Cable Channel 81 and in more than 150 provincial cable television providers nationwide.
-On January 4, 2021, the channel aired on Cignal Channel 126 and as a separate feed from SkyCable removing blocktime programming called TV Shop Philippines which is not available on their feed as TV Shop Philippines airs its own 24 hour channel Exclusive for Cignal subscribers on Channel 32.

 History

 Beginning of the broadcast of telenovelas in the Philippines

-During the 90s, The Philippines started to air Latin American telenovelas on free-to-air television networks including RPN 9 (since 1994 with La Traidora), ABS-CBN 2 (since 1996 with Maria Mercedes), ABC 5 (now TV5, since 1996 with Morena Clara), GMA 7 (since 1996 with Agujetas de color de rosa) and IBC 13 (since 2001 with Por un beso).
+During the 1990s, the Philippines started to air Latin American telenovelas on free-to-air television networks including RPN 9 (since 1994 with La Traidora), ABS-CBN 2 (since 1996 with Maria Mercedes), ABC 5 (now TV5, since 1996 with Morena Clara), GMA 7 (since 1996 with Agujetas de color de rosa) and IBC 13 (since 2001 with Por un beso).
 The telenovelas aired on Philippine television, especially those produced in Mexico, were dubbed in Filipino and were shown in primetime and afternoon slots.

 However, the late 2000s saw the dwindling popularity of the Latin American telenovelas.